The Head Opener

 Content type: Page

 Activities and Objectives of the Association The Objectif Terre association brings together undergraduate, master’s, and doctoral students in earth and water sciences at the University of Montpellier.
 Objectif Terre supports students in their academic lives through group purchases of supplies and by providing past exam papers.
-The association also organizes various events: parties, happy hours, and trips.
+The association also organizes various events, such as parties, happy hours, and trips.
 To foster a strong sense of community among its members, the association publishes a newsletter called “Géoscoop” and designs a T-shirt every year.

 Pen!